DevMakerMobileApps/devmaker-rails-sdk/new_project_setup.md

 1. see http://graphql-ruby.org/getting_started
 1. add `gem "graphql"`
 1. `bin/rails generate graphql:install --schema=PublicSchema`
+2. :warning: graphiql-rails has a bug. use version < 1.5 (see: https://github.com/rmosolgo/graphiql-rails/issues/58)
 1. Move & Rename genetared `MutationType` & `QueryType` to `PublicMutationType` & `PublicQueryType` at the schema also
 1. copy the `GraphqlControllerMixin` controller concern
 1. move & change the `GraphqlController` to `Public/GraphqlController`